evoth/blog/README.md

             - post headings shouldn't be links?
             - tooltips (role="tooltip")
             - table of contents
+    - Decorative images (including most, if not all, thumbnails) should have empty alt text
+    - More useful/relevant alt text
+    - Link states
 - Metadata (and SEO by extension)
     - Schema
     - OpenGraph